ferdeen/BreezeServer/README.md

 ###### Node Advertisment Protocol

   A high level overview of the protocol *operations* performed by each Breeze TumbleBit Server is as follows:
-  1. The node operator starts up the BreezeServer software
+  1. The node operator starts up the BreezeServer software.
-  2. The node checks to see if it has registered itself on the Stratis blockchain before
+  2. The node checks to see if it has already registered itself on the Stratis blockchain.
-  3. If it has registered, the tumbler service is initialized as normal
+  3. If it has registered, the tumbler service is initialized as normal.
   4. If the node has not yet registered, or if its configuration has changed, the registration transaction updates and is broadcast again.
-  5. Once registered the service is ready for connections from BreezeClients.
+  5. Once registered the service is ready for connections from BreezeClients such as BreezeWallet.

 ###### Registration Transaction